 - Amendment to Enrolment (Retrospective Withdraw not Fail & Fee Refunds and Remissions)

 - Enrolments/ Restrictions

 Behaviour and Conduct

-Additionally, we are available to provide information, referral and advocacy with external agencies for e.g., Centrelink and SACAT
+Additionally, we are available to provide information, referral and advocacy with external agencies e.g. Centrelink and SACAT

-We provide advocacy services to students regarding a wide variety of matters such as academic, administrative, and relating to fair treatment.
+We provide advocacy services to students regarding a variety of matters such as academic, administrative, and fair treatment.
 You can find information on each by navigating our web pages.

 An Education and Welfare Officer’s role is to provide information and support in University process however a student’s right to access these processes is not contingent on our involvement.